en_USEnglish

-Discover the 15 main categories of computer attacks in 2023, from cybercrime to ransomware.
+Discover the top 15 categories of cyberattacks in 2023, from cybercrime to ransomware.
 Protect yourself with the right security measures!

-In this article, you will discover the 15 main categories of computer attacks that marked the year 2023.
-From cybercrime to targeted attacks to ransomware, these digital threats have not only evolved in terms of sophistication, they have also been responsible for considerable financial losses for many businesses.
-We take a close look at each category of attack, focusing on their characteristics, motivations and the damage they have caused.
-Without further ado, dive into the complex and worrying world of computer attacks in 2023.
+In this article, you will discover the 15 main categories of computer attacks that marked 2023.
+From cybercrime to targeted attacks to ransomware, these digital threats have not only evolved in sophistication, but have also caused considerable financial losses for many businesses.
+We'll take a close look at each attack category, focusing on their characteristics, motivations, and the damage they caused.
+Without further ado, dive into the complex and disturbing world of cyberattacks in 2023.

 Introduction